 Outdoor watering rules are in effect May 1 to Oct.
 1

-Following the summer watering rules is the right thing to do in our dry climate and helps preserve reservoir levels, reducing the risk of water restrictions in the future.
+Follow the summer watering rules.
+It’s the right thing to do in our dry climate.
 The watering rules incorporate best practices for efficient outdoor water use that will help keep your landscape healthy.